mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ### Install on MacOS

 Download the rpp executable.
-Copy the file to a folder like /usr/local/bin/.
+Copy the file to a folder like /usr/local/bin/ that is in your path.
+This will make it easier afterwards to work with the tool as you can use `rpp` instead of the full path.
 ```
 wget -qO- https://github.com/mmiv-center/Research-Information-System/raw/master/components/Workflow-Image-AI/build/macos-amd64/rpp > /usr/local/bin/rpp
 chmod +x /usr/local/bin/rpp